anicolson/DeepXi/README.md

 Current networks
 -----

+Configurations for the following networks can be found in [`run.sh`.](https://github.com/anicolson/DeepXi/blob/master/run.sh)

 * **MHANet**: Multi-head attention network [6].
 * **RDLNet**: Residual-dense lattice network [3].
 * **ResNet**: Residual network [2].
 * **ResLSTM & ResBiLSTM**: Residual long short-term memory (LSTM) network and residual bidirectional LSTM (ResBiLSTM) network [1].

 Deep Xi utilising the MHANet (**Deep Xi-MHANet**) was proposed in [[6]](https://doi.org/10.1016/j.specom.2020.10.004).
 It utilises multi-head attention to efficiently model the long-range dependencies of noisy speech.
 Deep Xi-MHANet is shown in **Figure 4**.
 Deep Xi utilising a ResNet TCN (**Deep Xi-ResNet**) was proposed in [[2]](https://ieeexplore.ieee.org/document/9066933).
 It uses bottleneck residual blocks and a cyclic dilation rate.
 The network comprises of approximately 2 million parameters and has a contextual field of approximately 8 seconds.
 Deep Xi utilising a ResLSTM network (**Deep Xi-ResLSTM**) was proposed in [[1]](https://doi.org/10.1016/j.specom.2019.06.002).
 Each of its residual blocks contain a single LSTM cell.
 The network comprises of approximately 10 million parameters.